-- Turn right at Sixways to cross the stream and enter a field; walk along the left (bottom) edge of the field - At the end of the field, go through a metal 6-bar gate (marked Public Bridleway & Public Footpath) and continue straight ahead; keep hedge on your right and stream on your left. - Go through a wooden 5-bar gate by a house (Highgrove) & continue straight ahead along farm driveway - Where driveway bends uphill & to right, climb over stile on your left & continue straight ahead following direction of stream (but 25yds up the slope from it); the pathway then curves upwards to a clump of trees By the way if there are cows in the field, you can actually continue up driveway as the two routes meet later - Climb over a stile and head right along the right edge of a field up towards tall trees & houses on a ridge NB.
-The hamlet of Longridge is on the opposite hillside to your left - Climb over a stile and turn left onto the farm driveway that you left earlier; you are now in Painswick - After 25 yds turn right up a footpath running between two wooden fences - Turn right onto road (Lower Washwell Lane) and continue uphill past houses such as Providence Cottage and Whispering Trees; follow road around to the left and then it finally flattens out - Straight ahead is a recreation ground (known as "The Rec"); there is a wide metal gate with "No Vehicles By Order Of Parish Council" written on it; - Go into The Rec via the pedestrian wooden gate next to the metal gate - Head straight across in the direction of the tennis courts and the church steeple - Go along the lane between the tennis courts on your right and the youth club on your left - Follow the footpath until it comes out at a road, with estate agents on left; pause to look at the prices! - Go straight ahead past the village shop, past Friday Street on your right, past Tibbiwell Lane on your left, past public toilets on left; you are now on Victoria Street which bends round to the right, but you should ... - Go straight ahead into St Mary's Street - Go into the churchyard and turn right - Head up to the main road (New Street) and cross over to The Falcon for a well-deserved drink!
+Turn right at Sixways to cross the stream and enter a field; walk along the left (bottom) edge of the field At the end of the field, go through a metal 6-bar gate (marked Public Bridleway & Public Footpath) and continue straight ahead; keep hedge on your right and stream on your left.

+Go through a wooden 5-bar gate by a house (Highgrove) & continue straight ahead along farm driveway Where driveway bends uphill & to right, climb over stile on your left & continue straight ahead following direction of stream (but 25yds up the slope from it); the pathway then curves upwards to a clump of trees By the way if there are cows in the field, you can actually continue up driveway as the two routes meet later

+Climb over a stile and head right along the right edge of a field up towards tall trees & houses on a ridge NB.
+The hamlet of Longridge is on the opposite hillside to your left

+Climb over a stile and turn left onto the farm driveway that you left earlier; you are now in Painswick

+After 25 yards turn right up a footpath running between two wooden fences

+Turn right onto road (Lower Washwell Lane) and continue uphill past houses such as Providence Cottage and Whispering Trees; follow road around to the left and then it finally flattens out

+- > Straight ahead is a recreation ground (known as "The Rec"); there is a wide metal gate - > Go into The Rec via the pedestrian wooden gate next to the metal gate - > Head straight across in the direction of the tennis courts and the church steeple - > Go along the lane between the tennis courts on your right and the youth club on your left - > Follow the footpath until it comes out at a road, with estate agents on left; pause to look at the prices! - > Go straight ahead and The Oak is on your left.
+Stop for a well-deserved drink and a bite to eat!